antainfernandez/fiveInARowGameClient/README.md

 first to form a horizontal, vertical, or diagonal line of five of one's own discs.

-The implementation is a server-client communication Communicate between the server with REST api, and webSocket
+The implementation is a server-client communication Communicate between the server with REST api, and webSocket.
+The client can create a game or join a created game.
+When the client creates the game they will have to wait until another player joins the game.
+When the player joins the game it will show a message to them to say which game they have joined, who they will play with and the disk type.
+At this time the game can start.
+The server stores the games in memory.

   # How to use